krakentom/GarminSpotifyRemoteController/README.txt

+# GarminSpotifyRemoteController

+## How it works

+The Garmin application sends commands such as "play/stop," "next song," "volume up," "volume down," and "add to library" to the phone and waits for a response.
+The phone sends information about the currently playing track back to the Garmin application.
+The Android app uses the Garmin Connect IQ SDK to communicate with the Garmin device and waits for commands from it.
+When a command is received, the app calls the appropriate function through the Spotify SDK to control Spotify.

-A) Download source code from GarminSpotifyRemoteController from github https://github.com/krakentom/GarminSpotifyRemoteController
+## A) Download source code from GarminSpotifyRemoteController from github
+https://github.com/krakentom/GarminSpotifyRemoteController

-B) Build GarminApp
+## B) Build GarminApp

 1. Download and install visual studio code https://code.visualstudio.com/